Scleroderma is a rare autoimmune disease. Depending on the type, it can be one of the most horrific diseases imaginable,

-Ron has received some criticism from his opponent at a candidate forum about his reduced "energy" since being
+Ron received some criticism from one of his opponents at a candidate forum about his reduced "energy" since being

 diagnosed with an autoimmune disease, systemic scleroderma.
-He has decided that he wants to have fun with it---and it is
+He decided that he wanted to have fun with it---and felt it

-alive.
-If anyone is uncertain, please feel free to contact him.
-He returns calls and emails.
+strong and remain steadfastly alive.
+If anyone is uncertain if he is alive, please feel free to contact him.
+He returns calls and

 Ron Sasso Wins Grand Master Division in Wellfully Stampede 10K Race (49:34), finishing 5th overall on a very hot day